Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Acknowledgements

 \section{Acknowledgements}

-In utilizing VUMC's Synthetic Derivative, this project was supported by CTSA award No. UL1TR000445 from the National Center for Advancing Translational Sciences.
-Its contents are solely the responsibility of the authors and do not necessarily represent official views of the National Center for Advancing Translational Sciences or the National Institutes of Health.
+By using VUMC's Synthetic Derivative, this project was supported by CTSA award \#UL1TR000445 from the National Center for Advancing Translational Sciences (NCATS), a center of the U.S. National Institutes of Health (NIH).
+Its contents are the sole responsibility of the authors and do not represent official views of the NCATS or NIH.